Chief Executive Officer

 In his previous role as Head of Sport, Will was jointly responsible for the Sporting Best element of the Youth Sport Trust's strategic plan.
 He conceived the concept of a multi-dimensional Talent Camp for young athletes, coaches and officials and is a passionate proponent of the creation of multi-sport and multi-role environments to broaden and deepen the learning experience for young people.
 Under Will's leadership, the UK School Games' Athlete Education Programme grew into a transforming experience which has influenced practice at the IOC's Youth Olympic Games.

 With a background in Sport, Will has received a number of national level awards as a volunteer coach alongside his career, served on the board of a National Governing Body, worked as part of an International Sports Federation Advisory Group, and supported development work in Brazil and South Africa.

-Assistant Director - Innovation
+Development Lead - Innovation

 Lisa joined the Youth Sport Trust (YST) in 1997 as an area Development Officer managing the development and delivery of the Primary TOP’s programmes.
 Over the subsequent 20 years she has had numerous roles and been responsible for leading and managing a number of key strategic areas of work, across health, sport, leadership and inclusion.
 This has involved the creation and implementation of a number of key Government and Corporate funded programmes.

 In her current role as Development Lead for Innovations, she is responsible for overseeing the ‘thought leadership’ work of the organization, ensuring that the YST develop innovative programmes and services that support schools and settings, to maximize the impact of PE, School Sport and Health related activity, and support the aspirations and achievement of all pupils.